birjj/jfagerberg.me/src/content/blog/2024-11-03-gha-access-other-repos/index.md

 The simplest approach is for the developer creating your CI workflow to generate a personal access token (PAT) with the required permissions, and then store it as a secret in your source repository.

 Since GitHub supports fine-grained PATs scoped to specific repositories, a leak of this secret won't cause _too_ wide of a breach.
-This approach is also well-supported officially by GitHub, and doesn't require any third-party resources to be used.
+This approach is also well-supported officially by GitHub and doesn't require any third-party resources to be used.

 The big downside of this is that the PAT is bound to whatever developer sets it up.
 Should this developer ever leave the organization, the setup will break until the PAT is replaced -- and you better hope it's well-documented where the PATs are used and what permissions they need.